Info For

 Submit a Proposal

-All projects must be submitted to the IRB (even exempt projects) so the university can keep track of what research is being done.
+All projects with human subjects must be submitted to the IRB (even exempt projects) so the university can keep track of what research is being done.

 Assuming all materials are included in the submission, exempt and expedited reviews are normally completed within one week.
 Full reviews require a convening of the full IRB and may take weeks or months to complete.